History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Presentation

-Our tour is accessible to all cyclists with a little training, whatever their level of fitness: the longest loop is 122 km long but has only 1,170 m of ascent, while the most difficult loop has an ascent of 2,100 m for 114 km.
-On average, the loops are 95 km long and have an altitude difference of 1700 m.
-And, because they are loops, shortcuts are almost always possible.
+Our cycle route is accessible to any reasonably fit cycle tourist, regardless of their physical condition: the longest loop is 122 km but only has an elevation gain of 1,170 m, while the most difficult has an elevation gain of 2,220 m over 96 km.
+On average, the loops are 98 km long with 1,790 m of elevation gain.
+And, as they are loops, shortcuts are almost always possible.

-The route was mapped out by Denis Chouquet-Stringer of the Confrérie des Cent Cols.
+This hike was mapped out by Denis Chouquet-Stringer of the Confrérie des Cent Cols and modified by Jean-Marc Clément.

 Course